 15% off usage

 30% off usage

 We need fairer energy pricing

-CHOICE is campaigning to stop retailers from charging unreasonable late
+CHOICE has been campaigning to stop retailers from charging unreasonable late

 payment fees disguised as pay-on-time 'discounts'.
-We're calling for strong
+We've called for strong

 guidelines to prevent misleading marketing of discounts, and better

 low-price energy offers.